A topic from the subject of Kinetics in Chemistry.

 Procedure

-2. Add a few drops of phenolphthalein indicator to each solution.
+2. Add 2-3 drops of phenolphthalein indicator to each NaOH solution.
+Both solutions should turn pink.

-4. Slowly add HCl to the NaOH solution in H2O until the solution turns colorless.
+4. Slowly add HCl from the burette to the NaOH solution in H₂O, swirling constantly, until the pink color just disappears (endpoint).
+Record the final burette reading.

 6. Repeat steps 4 and 5 for the NaOH solution in D₂O.